qiyunzhu/woltka/doc/cli.md

 Option | Description
 --- | ---
 `--chunk` | Number of alignment lines to read and parse in each chunk.
 Default: 1,000 for plain mapping, or 1,000,000 for ordinal mapping.
 `--cache` | Number of recent classification results to cache for faster subsequent classifications.
-Default: 128.
+Default: 1024.
+`--no-exe` | Disable calling external programs (`gzip`, `bzip2` and `xz`) for decompression.
+Otherwise, Woltka will use them if available for faster processing, or switch back to Python if not.

 ## Tools